relationalsheets/relational-sheets/README.md

 ```
 export DATABASE_URL=postgresql://username:password@host/database
 ```
-Then run the installed binary.
+Then run the installed binary to start the server.
+You can then use it in any browser.

+By default, this will run on port 8080.
+To change ports, set the `RS_PORT` environment variable.

 Currently only PostgreSQL is supported.